Azure/azure-powershell/src/Network/Network/help/Deploy-AzFirewallPolicy.md

 # Deploy-AzFirewallPolicy

 ## SYNOPSIS
-Deploys the drafts (policy and rule collection group) associated with the azure firewall policy.
+Deploys the Azure Firewall Policy draft and all Rule Collection Group drafts associated with this Azure Firewall Policy.

 ## SYNTAX